Biodiversity

 Source: SEGES website

-Towards the realization of 30 by 30, the country (Ministry of the Environment) is building a system in which areas where biodiversity is being conserved through private sector initiatives will be certified as '' Hokkaido Refinery harmony with nature.'' has been certified as a ''Nature Symbiotic Site.''
+Towards the realization of 30 by 30, the country (Ministry of the Environment) is building a system in which areas where biodiversity is being conserved through private sector initiatives will be certified as "Nationally Certified Sustainably Managed Natural Sites".
+Hokkaido Refinery has been certified as a ”Nationally Certified Sustainably Managed Natural Sites” in 2023.

-The certified areas, excluding areas that overlap with protected areas, are scheduled to be registered in an international database as OECM (areas that contribute to biodiversity conservation outside of protected areas).
+The certified areas, excluding any overlap with protected areas, have been registered in an international database as "OECMs (areas other than protected areas that contribute to biodiversity conservation)."

 環境省 30by30アライアンス ウェブサイト Ministry of the Environment 30by30 Alliance website